ESchotter/Internship-Take-Home-Task/README.md

 This service provides a REST API for calculating an approved loan amount and period for a customer.
-The loan amount is calculated based on the customer's credit modifier, which is determined by the last four digits of their ID code.
+The loan amount is calculated based on the customer's credit modifier, which is determined by the last four digits of their ID code, and customer's age, which is determined by first seven digits of their ID code.

 ## Technologies Used